 Tides of War

 The game's version of live events takes place over the course of several months each.
 Tides of War includes a track of cosmetic items that are unlocked by completing challenges during the ongoing Tides of War chapter.

-Battlefield V's battle royale mode is called Firestorm.
+Battlefield V's battle royale mode is called Firestorm the development of which was outsourced to Criterion Games.
 Firestorm maintains the 64 player count and features the largest map in series history, named Halvøy.
 As with other battle royale games, players parachute onto the map and must scavenge for their equipment.

 Weapons are tiered, with higher level weapons featuring more attachments and better handling.
 Many of the gadgets from multiplayer can be found, including explosive launchers and anti-tank mines.
 Flare guns can also be found that allow players to call for a supply drop, vehicle drop, artillery strike, or rocket strike.